A Novel Mixed-Integer Linear Programming Formulation for Continuous-Time Inventory Routing: Computational Studies

-In all our experiments, we limit the number of visits to each customer $i \in V_c$ to two plus the minimal number of visits at customer~$i$, i.e., $n_i := m_i + 2$, since we did not notice any improvement in the optimal objective values when we increase this number.
+In all our experiments, we limit the number of visits to each customer $i \in V_c$ to two plus the minimal number of visits at customer~$i$, i.e., $n_i := m_i + 2$.
+Whereas any selection of $n_i$ might be limiting for obtaining a strictly better solution, we highlight that, for no instance in our computational studies, did we notice an improvement in the optimal objective value when we increased this number to $m_i+3$.
+In this manner, we have empirically determined the above choice of $n_i$ to be satisfactory.